10 points for successful entitlement management

 • Are these rights justified?

-• Are these rights still relevant today?
+• Are these rights still up to date?

 1. A single user repository

 Having a directory of internal and external individuals is essential.
-To create this unique user repository, IT needs to work closely with HR to create this file.
+To create this unique user repository, IT needs to work with HR to create this file.
 Some tools automate this repository by synchronizing the HRIS with the AD.

 ⚠️ Don't just do it once, pat yourself on the back and move on.
 Unfortunately, this repository needs to be kept up to date.

-Unique user repository
+Single user repository

 2. Segment users